ezsystems/commerce-documentation/docs/developer_manual/login_and_registration/login_and_registration.md

 eZ Commerce provides a flexible login functionality.
 In the shop a user can login with username or email password.
 Additionally we can add a field "customer number", which is required for logging into customer center.

+The methods "retrieveUser" and "checkAuthentication" of the AuthenticationProvider have been overriden in order to provide the login functionality.

 The logic for searching for a user is:

   - Determined by the location id,which is configured by the siteaccess (siso\_core.default.user\_group\_location).